Keyboard shortcuts

 Shell-Cell Blueprint Reference

-Shell-Cell builds your environment by reading a set of instructions from a scell.yml files.
+Shell-Cell builds your environment by reading a set of instructions from a scell.cue file.

 Shell-Cell follows a strict logic when building your image.
-It parses your target definitions into a Directed Linear Graph, moving from your entry point (main) down to the base “bottom” target.
+It parses your target definitions into a chain, moving from your entry point (main) down to the base “bottom” target.

 The actual image building process, on contrary, happens backwards.
 Starts from the “bottom” target and works its way up to your entry point (main):